jmfiaschi/chewdata/README.md

 ### Run the ETL

-If you run the program without parameters, the application will wait until you write json data and finish by `\q`.
-By default, the program write json data in the output.
+If you run the program without parameters, the application will wait until you write json data.
+By default, the program write json data in the output and the program stop when you press multiple times the 'enter' key.

 ```Bash
 $ cargo run